Leicestershire Shared Lives Service

 - flexible working options

-- access to Blue Light and More4Leics discount schemes
+- access to the Blue Light discount scheme

 - training (online and in person)